The Solid Protocol

 header [RFC6454], the server MUST respond with the appropriate Access-Control-*

-header to the valid Origin
+header field value to the valid Origin

-value from the request and list Origin
+header field value from the request and list Origin

 in the Vary